vinhngx/CarND-Vehicle-Detection/writeup_template.md

 - The feature detection step was done quite efficiently for HOG feature extraction, but spatial features and color histogram features were extracted for each individual frame, potentially resulting in redudant computation since the frames overlap.

 - Using neural network architectures, such as YOLO and SSD, could improve this work by doing both detection and classification in a single feed-forward pass.

+- There still exist some hard to suppress false positives.